 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

-Memory is not one single concept.
-Instead, there are a series of different types of memory one can have.
-In this post, we will discuss visual memory.
+Memory is not a single entity.
+Rather, there are a number of different types of memory.
+In this article, we will discuss visual memory.
 What is it?
-How can you improve your visual memory?
+How can you improve it?
 Let's find out.

 What Is Visual Memory?

-The term visual memory is quite self-explanatory.
-We can recall something we've seen.
-It's one of the most basic ways we learn.
-We see something, and we learn from it.
-If you have a hard time recalling what you can see, you're going to have a tough time learning.
-There are different types of visual memory, including:
+The term visual memory is self-explanatory.
+Recalling something we've seen is one of the most basic ways we learn.
+If you have a hard time recalling what you’ve seen, it will be more difficult to learn.
+There are two types of visual memory:

-- Short term.
+- Short-term visual memory.
 This is when we can recall something we've seen not too long ago.
-Short-term memory is used in our day-to-day lives.
-An artist can see something and immediately sketch it down.
-We can copy the papers we read.
-We read a password and remember it until we can write it down.
-We see a lot in our lives, so most of our short-term memory is just that.
-It disappears after a while if the memory has no use to us.
-However, if the short-term memory keeps being repeated enough times, or if the memory has some emotion attached to it, it becomes long-term.
+Short-term memory is regularly used in our day-to-day lives.
+An artist can see an object in their environment and then immediately sketch it.
+We can copy text that we read.
+After viewing a password, we remember it until we can write it down.
+We see a lot in our lives, so most of our short-term memory is just that: short term.
+It disappears fairly quickly if the memory has no use to us.
+However, if the exposure is repeated enough times, or if the memory has some emotion attached to it, the memory becomes long-term.

-- Long-term.
-This is when you can recall a memory from your past.
-As we said before, a memory with an emotional attachment to it is probably going to stay in your mind.
+- Long-term visual memory.
+This is when you can recall a visual memory from your past.
+Again, memories with strong emotional associations are most likely to stay in your mind.
 Odds are, you have some childhood memories you can recall vividly.
-You can paint the picture in your mind with ease.
-Besides emotional attachment, long-term memory can happen due to something being repeated.
-Like how you repeatedly go to a location and can soon learn how to do it without GPS or any other aid.
+You can paint the pictures in your mind with ease.
+Long-term memories can also be created because of repeated sightings.
+For example, when you repeatedly drive to a location, you will eventually learn the route without using GPS or any other aid.

-Visual memory is quite important in the world of learning.
-As much as 80 percent of what we learn is visual.
-Here are a few examples of how we learn.
+Visual memory is important in the world of learning; as much as 80 percent of what we learn is visual.
+The following are a few examples of how we learn.

 Reading And Writing

-When we try to spell a word, we can picture the word in our minds and know how it's spelled.
-You probably don't even realize it, either.
+When we try to remember how to spell a word, we do this by picturing the word in our minds.
+(You probably don't even realize this!)

 How To Know When Your Visual Memory Is Poor

-- They have a hard time recognizing numbers or letters.
+- They may have a difficult time recognizing numbers and letters.

-If someone has a poor visual memory, the person may use other forms of learning to recall the memory.
-Some people may use auditory memory, which involves sounding the memory out.
+Someone with a poor visual memory may use other forms of memory to compensate.
+Some people may use auditory memory, which involves “sounding the memory out.”
 For example, when you're trying to spell something, you may hear the letters in your head.
-With that said, auditory memory isn't as good as visual memory, so someone with poor visual memory can't substitute it entirely.
-If someone has auditory skills that are poor, they will replace them with visual skills that are much better.
-Our brains try to figure out the best ways to learn, and it may require a whole skill set of different ways to learn.
+Auditory memory isn't as effective as visual memory, so someone with poor visual memory can't substitute it entirely.
+On the other hand, if someone has poor auditory skills, they will substitute visual skills that are much better.

 Visual memory is similar to spatial memory, which involves us recording the space around us.
-However, visual memory, for the most part, means that you are looking at objects and not a particular space.
-It's also related a bit to something called visual form constancy.
-This is when your mind can make an image, manipulate it, and learn different outcomes.
-This is mostly used for 3D objects that we can visualize and rotate.
+However, visual memory, for the most part, means that you are looking at the objects in your environment rather than the space.
+Visual memory is also related to something called visual form constancy.
+This refers to your mind’s ability to create an image, manipulate that image, and imagine the various outcomes.
+This process is mostly used for 3D objects that we can rotate in our minds.

 How To Enhance Visual Memory